The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/advanced-guide.md

 Since the beginning of FFXIV, the game has worked on simple boolean logic checks.

-		Player 1 took damage?
+		Player One took damage?
 Give them a debuff / deal a follow-up action.

 Not all fights work like this, but a good handful of them do.
 This lets us disrespect some mechanics that would force us to disengage from the boss.

 The main check that the game uses is “Loss of Health”, or “Mechanic’s Damage Done was >0”.
 This means that mitigating a hit by 100% often works wonders, and results in dodging debuffs and knockbacks.

 Shame that Warriors don’t have Superbolide or Hallowed Ground.
 So what are our options then?
 Shields.

 Shake It Off and Bloodwhetting both offer shields to Warriors.
 If we were to mitigate a hit enough so that it only scratched our shields, we would “Zero Out” the entire mechanic, and most likely any debuffs that come from it.
 Endwalker’s first raid tier, Pandaemonium, comes with a fight that lets us do just that.
 There have been similar opportunities before, but we’ll use a more relevant example here.

 Towards the midway point of the fight, the entire party gets to handle a mechanic where everybody has to sit tight inside a tiny safe square, while also managing a Stack Hit, and two Knockback Hits.
 The two Knockback Hits are always on a Tank, and a DPS.
 The usual way to handle this is to have the entire party right next to the boss, while the DPS player hides in the corner of the arena, and the tank hides in another corner of the safe area.

-Not being in the safe area means getting hit by the Cataract mechanic, which gives a Damage Down debuff if the player takes damage from it.
-_IF the player takes damage from it…_
+Not being in the safe area means getting hit by the Cataract mechanic, which gives a Damage Down debuff if the player takes damage from it.  _If the player takes damage from it…_

 ### Zero Out the P2s Cataract